japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQueryManager.md

   triggerClock: Clock): StreamingQueryWrapper
 ----

-`createQuery` creates a link:spark-sql-streaming-StreamingQueryWrapper.adoc#creating-instance[StreamingQueryWrapper] (for a link:spark-sql-streaming-StreamExecution.adoc#creating-instance[StreamExecution] per the input user-defined properties).
+`createQuery` creates a link:spark-sql-streaming-StreamingQueryWrapper.md#creating-instance[StreamingQueryWrapper] (for a link:spark-sql-streaming-StreamExecution.md#creating-instance[StreamExecution] per the input user-defined properties).

 Internally, `createQuery` first finds the name of the checkpoint directory of a query (aka *checkpoint location*) in the following order:

 .
 Exactly the input `userSpecifiedCheckpointLocation` if defined

-. link:spark-sql-streaming-properties.adoc#spark.sql.streaming.checkpointLocation[spark.sql.streaming.checkpointLocation] Spark property if defined for the parent directory with a subdirectory per the optional `userSpecifiedName` (or a randomly-generated UUID)
+. link:spark-sql-streaming-properties.md#spark.sql.streaming.checkpointLocation[spark.sql.streaming.checkpointLocation] Spark property if defined for the parent directory with a subdirectory per the optional `userSpecifiedName` (or a randomly-generated UUID)

 . (only when `useTempCheckpointLocation` is enabled) A temporary directory (as specified by `java.io.tmpdir` JVM property) with a subdirectory with `temporary` prefix.